Particle motion in circularly polarized vacuum pp waves: Abstract

 \section{Abstract}

 Bialynicki-Birula and Charzynski argued that a gravitational wave emitted during the merger of a black hole binary may be approximated by a circularly polarized wave which may in turn trap particles [1].
 In this paper we consider particle motion in a class of gravitational waves which includes, besides circularly polarized periodic waves (CPP) [2], also the one proposed by Lukash [3] to study anisotropic cosmological models.
 Both waves have a 7-parameter conformal symmetry which contains, in addition to the generic 5-parameter (broken) Carroll group, also a 6th isometry.
 The Lukash spacetime can be transformed by a conformal rescaling of time to a perturbed CPP problem.
 Bounded geodesics, found both analytically and numerically, arise when the Lukash wave is of Bianchi type VI.
 Their symmetries can also be derived from the Lukash-CPP relation.
-Particle trapping is discussed.
+Particle trapping is discussed. \\ 2mm Class.
+Quant.
+Grav. \textbf{39} (2022) no.3, 035008 doi:10.1088/1361-6382/ac43d2 [arXiv:2108.00838 [gr-qc]].